w3f/polkadot-wiki/docs/learn-ledger.md

 feature setting that you will need to turn on.

 In order to turn on the interoperability with the Polkadot Ledger application, go to the "Settings" tab in Polkadot-JS Apps.
-Find the option for attachting Ledger devices and switch the option from the default "Do not attach Ledger devices" to "Attach Ledger via WebUSB".
+Find the option for attaching Ledger devices and switch the option from the default "Do not attach Ledger devices" to "Attach Ledger via WebUSB".

 ![](assets/ledger.png)